 Contingency fees can be very beneficial because they help ensure the lawyer has your (as the client) best interests in mind.
 Bringing a great outcome in the case helps both parties because you have a good chance of financial recovery and your lawyer has a good chance of getting paid a portion of what they win.
 The lawyer is literally “contingent” on a favorable outcome in the injury case.

 The Average Contingency Fee for Accident Lawyers

 You might think this all sounds well and good, but you’re still wondering how much lawyers charge for accident claims.
-The standard contingency fee for a car accident lawyer is about 33%, or about one-third, of the settlement.
-Sometimes, the fee can range between 25% and 40%, depending on the lawyer’s specific guidelines.
+The standard contingency fee for a car accident lawyer is between 33.3% to 40% of the settlement.
+The fee will vary depending on the lawyer’s specific guidelines and quality of services.

 Many attorneys will use a sliding scale for their contingency fees based on when they get the case resolved.
 For example:

-- If the case is resolved before the client needs to file a lawsuit, the fee might be 25% of the settlement.
+- If the case is resolved before the client needs to file a lawsuit, the fee will be closer to one-third of the settlement.

 According to the American Bar Association, getting more involved in your case can sometimes help reduce your overall costs—but this is something to discuss with your lawyer directly.